 Although ketamine is approved by the FDA for use as a general anesthetic, it is not approved for the treatment of psychiatric conditions.
 However, substantial research suggests that it is safe and effective in treating depression.
 It may also help relieve symptoms of posttraumatic stress disorder and some forms of chronic pain.
 When prescribed in this way, ketamine is used “off label,” a term that simply means a drug is used in a way not originally intended by its manufacturers.

 Ketamine therapy involves a short series of treatments, typically administered two to three times per week.
 One advantage to ketamine therapy is that individuals learn very quickly if it will be effective for them.
 Usually, one treatment is enough to determine if additional treatments will be helpful.
 Because ketamine is a medication that has the potential to be abused, ketamine therapy is not appropriate for individuals with addiction.

 Scheduling Ketamine Therapy

-The first step in the process is a consultation with M. Justin Coffey, MD, medical director of the Center for Brain Stimulation, and his team, during which they take into consideration each individual’s unique psychiatric and medical history and discusses the approach that is most likely to be helpful.
+The first step in the process is a consultation with Neil Puri, MD, interim medical director of the Center for Brain Stimulation, and his team, during which they take into consideration each individual’s unique psychiatric and medical history and discusses the approach that is most likely to be helpful.